ian-r-rose/ian-r-rose.github.io/content/2015-08-22-buckingham-pi-intro.md

 Title: Introduction to dimensional analysis

+This is the beginning of what I intend to be a multi-part series on dimensional analysis.
+The goal for this post is to set the stage for why dimensional analysis is a powerful tool, and to ask the questions which will lead us to the Buckingham Pi theorem.

 The Buckingham Pi theorem is probably the most important result in the field of dimensional analysis.
 That being said, many descriptions of the theorem leave something to be desired, and when I used to read them I would come away as confused as when I started.